Rancho Santa Ana del Chino: Chino Prison And Hills

 Rancho Santa Ana del Chino was sold in 1893 to a San Luis Obispo real estate magnate and then, within two years, to a British syndicate.
 By 1900, a new syndicate of San Francisco and Los Angeles capitalists acquired the ranch and created a company to reconfigure the Chino townsite and work with the remainder of the ranch.
 In 1910, Chino was incorporated, and in 2010 celebrated its centennial.

 Over the years, sales of portions of the old ranch accelerated, although major development did not come to the area until well after World War II.
-The state acquired land for use as prisons for men, women, and juveniles.
+The state acquired land for use as prisons for men, women, and juveniles (George Junior Republic teen farm).
 Another notable addition was the Chino Airport.
 Significant suburban development, however, did not come until the late 1980s and beyond and, in 1991, the new city of Chino Hills was carved out of the western portion of the old ranch.